mattmassicotte/three/README.md

 ####Building and Installing

 Three uses a custom build system written with [Rake](http://rake.rubyforge.org/).
 That means you need ruby, rake, and the ruby gem rake-compile.
 In addition to those, you also need a C++ compiler that supports C++11.
-The build system will automatically download an install other dependencies.
-These include LLVM, so be ready for a rather lengthy build the first time through.
+Three depends on LLVM, so be ready for a rather lengthy install the first time through.

 To build and install:

     $ git clone git@github.com:mattmassicotte/three.git
     $ cd three
+    $ brew install homebrew/versions/llvm35 --with-clang
     $ gem install rake-compile
     $ rake install

 ####Contributing

 You are, of course, very welcome to contribute.
 Pull requests are great, but so are issues.
 Everything helps!

+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 - @mattmassicotte
 - @kb

 ####License

-MIT, see license.txt
+The project is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).